ankan-0610/ChatGPT_python/README.md

 # ChatGPT API Conversation Program

 This Python program utilizes the OpenAI GPT-3.5 Turbo model to create a conversational chatbot.
 The program takes user input, sends it to the ChatGPT API, and returns the assistant's response.
 The conversation continues until the user inputs "stop."
+For privacy reasons, I have removed the .env file containing my OpenAI_API_key.
+Although it is essential for running this program.

 ## Prerequisites